Eben60/GivEmXL.jl/docs/src/index.md

 press <ENTER>, then select excel file.
 RcExample>
 ```
 Here a file selection dialog opens for the user to point to the formerly prepared excel file.
+You select the file, it will be processed, and you will be prompted for the next one:

 ```
 Completed processing /Users/eben/Julia/GivEmExel.jl/examples/RcExample/RcExample.jl/data/RcExampleData.xlsx